bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): NPM Scripts Part 2</h4>

-We\'ll now continue our journey with NPM scripts in this next exercise.
+We&apos;ll now continue our journey with NPM scripts in this next exercise.

-Here, we\'re going to learn how to be able to build a distribution folder which contains all the files for our project that we can simply deploy to a web server that hosts our website.
+Here, we&apos;re going to learn how to be able to build a distribution folder which contains all the files for our project that we can simply deploy to a web server that hosts our website.

-Given the HTML, CSS, and JavaScript files that we have already prepared in our project folder, we\'re going to, from those, process them by using the various tasks that we talked about.
+Given the HTML, CSS, and JavaScript files that we have already prepared in our project folder, we&apos;re going to, from those, process them by using the various tasks that we talked about.

 That is doing a CSS modification, concatenation, and JavaScript